 Proxies are only used if the checkbox next to the protocol type is enabled.
 Otherwise, the proxy configuration will be stored but remains inactive.
 When the proxy for a given protocol is enabled, every outgoing connection by the Importer/Exporter that uses the protocol will be routed through this proxy.

 In case the computer running the Importer/Exporter is directly connected to the internet no proxies need to be configured.

+API Keys

+The Importer/Exporter uses external web services offered by third party providers for different tasks and functionalities.
+Some of these services are open and free to use, whereas others are more restrictive and require passing an API key to use the service.
+In the API Keys preference dialog, you can provide your API keys for different services.